-City's Investment in capital assets, including construction in progress for its governmental and business type activities as of December 31, 2020, was \$432,730,601 (net of accumulated depreciation).
+City's Investment in capital assets, including construction in progress for its governmental and business type activities as of December 31, 2021, was \$440,689,288 (net of accumulated depreciation).
 This investment in capital assets includes land, buildings, system improvements, machinery and equipment, park facilities, and construction in progress on buildings and systems.
-This reflects an increase in net capital assets of \$63.4 million during the year.
+This reflects an increase in net capital assets of nearly \$8 million during the year.

-Major capital asset additions include completion of Lake and Everett intersection, Brady Street improvements and Legacy Lands acquisitions, water reservoir, Lacamas Creek pump station and a number of developer contributions from new subdivisions.
+Major capital asset additions include completion of Brady Street improvements, Legacy Lands acquisitions, and a number of developer contributions from new subdivisions.